 State & County FIPS Codes | Lookup by Address, City & ZIP

-FIPS codes are the numbers used to identify geographic regions like countries, states and counties.
-FIPS codes are used to ensure interoperability across government agencies, contractors and technical communities.
-The National Institute of Standards and Technology (NIST) designates Federal Information Processing Series (FIPS) Codes.
+FIPS Codes are the numbers used to identify geographic regions like countries, states and counties.
+The use of FIPS Codes facilitate interoperability across government agencies, contractors, and technical communities.
+The American National Standards Institute (ANSI) manages Federal Information Processing Series (FIPS) Codes.

 Table of Contents:

-- Lookup by City or ZIP Code (The Not Best Way)
+- Lookup County FIPS by ZIP Code or City

 - Are FIPS Codes the same as ZIP Codes?